 If you are called for grand jury, report directly to the Justice Center.

 The Court asked retired Cleveland TV investigative reporter Paul Orlousky to explain the measures we have taken to protect the safety of jurors.

 Court Safety Protocols

-Three grand juries will meet through the end of November.
+Three grand juries will meet through mid-January.

 15 people successfully completed the Recovery Court program.

 After extensive planning and preparation, the Cuyahoga County Common Pleas HRDVC is ready to accept cases.

 Judge Brendan Sheehan welcomed back the first new jurors since trials were postponed in mid-March.

 Appointments may be scheduled on-line or by phone.